-Tony Soulié executes the image as a welcome murder of the photography, plays his thriller with scratches, colored drownings, cut-outs in the texture of the image like so many black holes of the matter and the representation, like so many holes of memory and their beautiful break, a nod to Matisse too.
+Tony Soulié performs the image as a welcomed murder of the photography.
+He plays his thriller with scratches, colored drownings, cut-outs within the texture of the image like so many black holes of the matterial and the representation, like so many holes of memory and their beautiful break, a nod to Matisse too.

 With his FLORILEGES, the artist slips even behind the image.
 He begins by tearing off the photographic film to reveal the flesh where he will grow his flowers.
 If we have known the artist seeking the shape of cities around the world, New York, Hong Kong, Tokyo, Shanghai, his new cartography is Botany, “a daily flowering”.